 Like the venue, how long you’ll actually be in your dress and whether or not you’re willing to sacrifice comfort for beauty is a good starting point when deciding on the style of your dress.
 If you are planning to eat, dance, and be merry at your reception, in your wedding dress, then you may want to be sure your dress isn’t too tight or restrictive.
 If you’re planning to change after the ceremony, then comfort may not be an important factor in your decision making.

-Trust the Salespeople.
+Trust the Fashion Stylist.